vivitt/dev-training/README.md

 # Algorithm & Coding Challenges Solutions

-Created this repo to store and and track my progress on solving programming and algorithm challenges from various online platforms.
+Created this repo to store and track my progress in solving programming and algorithm challenges from various online platforms.